 - The self-paced course is hosted online and is composed of 4 sections.
 Each section has videos and activities that are to be completed on your own schedule.

-- Participants will be invited to a live question and answer webinar.
+- Participants will be invited to join drop-in webinar sessions with experts.

 - There will be one optional in-person walk.